One dimensional representations of finite $W$-algebras, Dirac reduction and the orbit method: Dirac reduction for classical finite -algebras

 If $\tau\in \Aut(A)$ is a semisimple Poisson automorphism of finite order, then we often abuse notation writing $R(A, \tau)$ for $R(A, H)$ where $H$ is the group generated by $\tau$.

-Since $H$ is linearly reductive the functor of $H$-invariants is exact on the category of locally finite $H$-modules.
-This implies that $R(- ,H)$ is a right exact functor from the category of $H$-locally finite Poisson algebras, to the category of Poisson algebras.
+Since $H$ is reductive the functor of $H$-invariants is exact on the category of locally finite, rational $H$-modules.
+This implies that whenever $A$ is a Poisson algebra as above and $I \subseteq A$ is an $H$-stable Poisson ideal we have